Stochastic-Dimension Frozen Sampled Neural Network for High-Dimensional Gross-Pitaevskii Equations on Unbounded Domains: Introduction

-Motivated by the aforementioned challenges and existing methods, we develop the \textbf{S}tochastic-\textbf{D}imension \textbf{F}rozen \textbf{S}ampled \textbf{N}eural \textbf{N}etwork, termed \textbf{SD-FSNN}, for solving the high-dimensional GPE on unbounded domains.
-Our main contributions can be summarized as follows: \begin{itemize} \item \textbf{Scalable weight and dimension sampling.} We propose the SD-FSNN method by randomly sampling network weights and dimensions to avoid the exponential computational and memory costs associated with Hermite-basis discretizations.
-SD-FSNN provides an unbiased zeroth-order estimator over all dimensions with computational and memory costs independent of the ambient dimension, yielding a computing- and memory-efficient solver.
+In this work, we shall develop a \textbf{S}tochastic-\textbf{D}imension \textbf{F}rozen \textbf{S}ampled \textbf{N}eural \textbf{N}etwork (\textbf{SD-FSNN}) for solving high-dimensional GPE on unbounded domain, addressing the aforementioned challenges.
+Our main contributions include \begin{itemize} \item \textbf{De-enveloped network and featured basis.} We construct a novel network with a prescribed exponential-decay envelope and sample the featured basis for spatial approximation of the de-enveloped part.
+This leads to a gradient-free method for GPE in whole space at high accuracy and alleviates the Kolmogorov n-width barrier \cite{peherstorfer2022breaking}.

-\item \textbf{Space-time separation with causal marching.} We employ a space-time separation strategy, in which time-dependent output-layer parameters are computed via least squares, coupled with adaptive ordinary differential equation (ODE) solvers.
-This enforces temporal causality by construction, avoids recomputing high-dimensional spatial features during time stepping, and enables accurate long-time prediction and temporal extrapolation.

-\item \textbf{Gradient-free randomized representation.} We employ adaptively sampled weights to obtain a randomized representation and avoid gradient-based optimization, thereby alleviating slow training and low-accuracy issues that often arise in general-purpose solvers for high-dimensional PDEs.

-\item \textbf{Structure-preserving constraints.} We incorporate a Gaussian-weighted ansatz into the neural network to enforce exponential decay at infinity.
-Then, we embed a normalization projection layer to enforce mass normalization and add an energy-conservation penalty to reduce long-time numerical dissipation.
+\item \textbf{Space-time separation and stochastic-dimension sampler.} The proposed network gives rise to a space-time separation, where time-dependence is computed on reduced ODEs.
+The spatial part involves only differentiations in additive manner, and we propose a sampler with respect to spatial dimensions for evaluations per time level.
+This reduces essentially the computational and memory costs with theoretically proved conditional unbiasedness of the stochastic-dimension sampler.

+\item \textbf{Structure-preserving constraints.} In addition to the enforced exponential decay at infinity, we also embed a closed-form two-step projection on the evolving temporal coefficients, which simultaneously preserves the mass and energy at the discrete level.
+This further enhances long-term performance with uniform-in-time boundedeness of the dynamical coefficients proved.

-\item \textbf{Validation across dimensions and interaction.} We evaluate the effectiveness and robustness of SD-FSNN across a range of spatial dimensions and interaction parameters.
-Numerical results demonstrate that SD-FSNN is efficient and accurate for GPEs, and outperforms existing general high-dimensional PDE solvers on whole-space GPE benchmarks. \end{itemize}
+\end{itemize} Through extensive numerical experiments, we evaluate the effectiveness and robustness of SD-FSNN on GPE across a range of spatial dimensions.
+Numerical results demonstrate that SD-FSNN compares favorably with several representative high-dimensional PDE solvers on the benchmarks considered.